LBHackney-IT/lbh-social-care-frontend/.github/CONTRIBUTING.md

 1. Add a new key within the `appConfig` variable in `_app.tsx` within the `CustomApp.getInitialProps` function and set it to the new environment variable name.

+> ⚠️ **Warning**: Any values placed in this object are passed to the client
+> app, and will be made public in the browser.
+Do not share any sensitive or
+> secret values through this.

 ```ts
 const appConfig = {
   workflowsPilotUrl: process.env.WORKFLOWS_PILOT_URL,